 3. Beware the Bias and Clickbait

-Everyone has a bias and that bias can leak itself into articles.
+Everyone has a bias, and that bias can leak itself into articles.
 What do you think that looks like for the information in the article?
 It can make the author skew the information in favor of their bias.
 A good way to detect the bias in an article is to look at the words the author is using and how they are describing both sides.
 Bias even creeps into news channels.
-A great tool to check a see how an event is being reported and to find the best middle of the road article is to use allsides.com.
-This site takes articles and looks at how the right, left and center are reporting on the same event.
+A great tool to check how an event is being reported and to find the best middle-of-the-road article is to use allsides.com.
+This site takes articles and looks at how the right, left, and center are reporting on the same event.
 This site can easily help you find the least biased reporting.

 Now let’s talk about clickbait.
 Clickbait means a title that is kept vague or scandalous to make people click on it, such as an article heading “You Won’t Believe What This Woman Found in Her Toilet!”
 Articles that use clickbait headlines are usually not the most reliable.
 Their whole goal is to be sensational, not factual!
 An online tool that can help you avoid clickbait sites is NewsGuard.
 This handy web browser extension grades the sites that information comes from and breaks down the site’s grade into a nutrition label explanation.